Making of Kamat Research Database

 Background

 The idea for Kamat Research Database came to me when I was doing some consulting work for a vendor of scholarly research and reference databases.
-By this time, I was maintaining a popular (not peer-reviewed or scholarly, but contributions came only from highly reliable sources, my parents) website on India, whose readership exceed three million articles a month at that time.
+By this time, I was maintaining a popular (not peer-reviewed or scholarly, but contributions came only from highly reliable sources, my parents) website on India, whose readership exceeded three million articles a month at that time (year 2003).
 What was surprising to me was that the works of my parents --two ordinary citizens of India (although they were scholars, they had no academic attachments), were read and referred by far more people than the thousands of professors in hundreds of universities combined together!

 Of course, this was happening because, their work was available on the web, free of cost, accessible to anyone, and indexed by Google.